 Lt.
 Delbert Williams is 28 years. married, has one daughter, owned an automobile garage before entering the service.
 He was born in Lo-well, Ohio, attended school in Centerville and his family now resides in Marietta.
-Bearer of the Purple Heart and Bronze Star, Williams has won the respect and popularity of toon.
+Bearer of the Purple Heart and Bronze Star, Williams has won the respect and popularity of his men.
+He leads a weapons pla-

 Lt.
 Donald Helm is 24 years and married.
 He attended Baltimore City College and was active in football.
 Lacrosse and wrestling.
 A former communications sergeant, he trans ferred to a rifle platoon and now leads the latter.
 He wears the Purple Heart Oak Leaf Cluster.